 This page will perform an analysis of variance for the situation where there are three independent variables, A, B, and C, each with two levels.
 The user may enter data directly or copy and paste from a spreadsheet or other application.

-This page will perform a two-way factorial analysis of variance for designs in which there are 2-4 levels of each of two variables, A and B, with each subject measured under each of the AxB combinations.
+This page will perform a two-way factorial analysis of variance for designs in which there are 2-4 randomized blocks of matched subjects, with 2-4 repeated measures for each subject.

 In the first simulation, random samples of size n are drawn from the population one sample at a time.
 With df=3, the critical value of chi-square for significance at or beyond the 0.05 level is 7.815; hence, any calculated value of chi-square equal to or greater than 7.815 is recorded as "significant," while any value smaller than that is noted as "non-significant."
 The second simulation does the same thing, except that it draws random samples 100 at a time.
 The Power of the Chi-Square "Goodness of Fit" Test pertains to the questionable common practice of accepting the null hypothesis upon failing to find a significant result in a one- dimensional chi-square test.